Payoff-based College Admission

 We should press college officials to mean what they say about opportunity and equity, and to spend less time strong-arming wealthy donors.
 But at a bare minimum, we should get taxpayers out of the business of subsidizing campus shakedown artists.

-Read the full piece at National Affairs here.
+Read the full piece from National Affairs here.